7hekaka/newcytosim/doc/main/faq.md

 		}

-2. use the event parameter of ‘run’ to create objects:
+2. use the event parameter of `run` to create objects:

 		run 100000 system
 		{